fluxninja/aperture/docs/content/reference/aperture-cli/aperturectl/completion/bash/bash.md

     source <(aperturectl completion bash)

-To load completions for every new session, run once:
+To load completions for every new session, execute once:

 #### Linux: